 Before getting a new boot what do you need to know?

-Number one thing – are you currently carrying an injury in your feet, legs or lower back?
+Are you currently carrying an injury in your feet, legs or lower back?
 If it’s a temporary injury that is expected to heal up quickly, now isn’t the time to get an accurate fit or postural assessment.

 Previous injuries, chronic injuries and especially previous issues with ski boots are also a must keep in the memory bank when looking into new ski boots.